come on in!

 about my work

 So I started at Louisiana State University as a Biology major.
 Yes, I am serious.
 And no, I have no idea what I was thinking.
 Half-way through college, I felt God stirring in my heart, leading me in a different direction.
 It was then I felt a clear call to write words for you.
 I also began feeling this pull toward counseling work in college.
-Random people would say things to me like, “Have you thought about becoming a counselor?
-You would be good at that.”

 One of my most favorite things I get to do on a weekly basis is host Be Known, the podcast.
 In this space, we are working to get your relationships back to a place of authentic connection, where you feel truly known.
 There are practical tips and true stories in this space, so I hope you'll listen in!

-I am also a certified life coach, and I work with women in broken relationships to help them grow in self-confidence, set healthier boundaries, and live a whole life.
+I am also a certified life coach, and I work with adults in broken relationships to help them grow in self-confidence, set healthier boundaries, and live a whole life.
 Find out more at the button below!

 Where else to find Kerrah